brijs/Sonos-Controller-Saavn/README.md

 # Sonos-Controller-Saavn
-A Server application to stream Saavn music to Sonos speakers
+A Server application to stream Saavn music to Sonos speakers.

 ## Server Installation & setup: